 Well, my friend, it appears the wait is over.

 Let’s look at what you’re going to need to improve your team’s approach to video editing.
-Plus the best tools in the business to optimize your processes.
+Plus the best tools in the business to optimize your video production and post production processes.

 Supercharge your video review rounds